Steve Rosenberg: Piano playing

 In 2013, after an interview, Rosenberg played the piano for Mikhail Gorbachev, performing "Moscow Nights", which Gorbachev sang, followed by "Dark is the Night" and "The Misty Morning", a favourite of Gorbachev's late wife Raisa.
 After interviewing Belarusian leader Alexander Lukashenko, Rosenberg published his performance of "Kupalinka", a protest song associated with the 2020–2021 Belarusian protests.

 As part of the BBC's programming in the lead up to the Eurovision Song Contest 2023, Rosenberg, alongside Mel Giedroyc presented "Eurovision Piano Party".
-They were joined by Rebecca Ferguson, Daði Freyr (Iceland's entry for 2020 and 2021), and others.
+They were joined by Rebecca Ferguson, Daði Freyr (performer of Iceland's entry for 2020 and 2021), and others.

+Personal life

+Rosenberg met his wife Olga, who is a charity worker, in Russia.
+They have a son and a daughter, who both live in the UK.